peat/punter/README.md

 # Punter

-This is a simple tool for starting and stopping pre-configured servers in Amazon's EC2 cloud.
+This is a simple tool for configuring, starting, and stopping servers in Amazon's EC2 cloud.
 It's specifically geared towards "one off" deployment and light weight prototyping.

-If you're looking for sophisticated deployment and dependency management, I suggest you look at OpsCode Chef -- it's open source and quite nice at managing bigger deployments.
+If you're looking for sophisticated deployment and dependency management, I suggest you look at [Chef](http://www.opscode.com/chef/) or [Puppet](http://puppetlabs.com/)  -- they're quite nice at managing bigger deployments and complex configurations.

 _Punter_ has four basic tasks: